 Note: It should not put your dog’s health at risk as long as they are not pregnant or suffer from severe kidney problems.
 This is important because parsley can cause muscle contractions in pregnant dogs or excess bleeding as a result of kidney problems.

 Aside from those two circumstances, it shouldn’t cause any harm to your pet.
-Instead, it should provide various health benefits.

 Parsley is Amazing

 You can give ½ teaspoon of parsley tea to your dog 3 to 4 times daily or include fresh finely chopped parsley with their meals one or two times per week.
-While it is not advisable for dogs with severe kidney problems, parsley is good for preventative kidney health.
+While it’s not advisable for dogs with severe kidney problems, parsley is good for preventative kidney health.
 It helps cleanse organs which contributes to preventing all kinds of common canine diseases.

 It can also treat kidney stones and urinary tract infections.
 It helps to eliminate toxins in your dog’s body which can prevent cancer formation.
 This herb’s anti-inflammatory properties, which prevent arthritis and swelling, are well documented.
 Other health benefits of parsley are itch relief properties and assistance with bruising, indigestion, cystitis and heart problems.